johannesstroebele91/React-Library/documentation/advanced/lists-rendering.md

 - the `map()` function
 - e.g. `someArray.map((element) => { <CustomComponent passedValue={element} />} )`

-A key need to be added in order to
+# 2) Keys

+Is required for React to correctly

+- identify and update (if needed) the list elements
+- AND needs to be unique (e.g. id)

+It enables to

 - avoid bugs with the state (most importantly!!!)
 - and unnecessary performance issues (needs to render twice to check the order)
 - e.g. `someArray.map((element) => { <CustomComponent key={element.id} passedValue={element} />} )`

-Keys should be unique values from the data itself (e.g. id)

 If no unique values are present

 - the second argument `index` of the map((item, index) => {...}` function can be used
 - e.g. map((item, index) => {<CustomComponent key={index} passedValue={element} />})`

-# 2) Example Data: array of objects
+# 3) Example Data: array of objects

 ```javascript
 const expenses: Expenses[] = [